soarlab/FPTuner/README.md

     ```
     python ./fptuner.py -e 0.00001 ../examples/toy0.py
     ```
-The output of FPTuner should be
+The output of FPTuner should be the following:
 ```
 -- ensure M2 --
 Total Error:     7.629395e-06